-• Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.

-• Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Scheme to express an opinion on the financial statements.
+- Evaluate the overall presentation, structure and content of disclosures, the financial statements, including the and whether the financial statements represent the manner that achieves underlying transactions and events in a fair presentation. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Scheme to express an opinion on the financial statements.
 We are responsible for the direction, supervision and performance of the Scheme's audit.
 We remain solely responsible for our audit opinion.